JeffersGlass/pyscript-recipes/docs/js-integration/import-js.md

 === "Pyodide"

-    <p>In PyScript and Pyodide, the pseudo-module <code>js</code> is a proxy for the <a href="https://developer.mozilla.org/en-US/docs/Glossary/Global_object">JavaScript Global Scope</a>.
+    <p>In Pyodide, the pseudo-module <code>js</code> is a proxy for the <a href="https://developer.mozilla.org/en-US/docs/Glossary/Global_object">JavaScript Global Scope</a> of the thread the code is currently running in.
 That is to say, if we have an variable in the JavaScript global scope:</p>

     ```html
     <script>